betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram.md

 ## About Our Fellows Program

-The main goals of the BSSw Fellows program is to foster and promote practices, processes and tools to improve developer productivity and software sustainability for scientific codes.
+The main goal of the BSSw Fellows program is to foster and promote practices, processes and tools to improve developer productivity and software sustainability for scientific codes.
 We also anticipate accumulating a growing community of BSSw Fellowship alums who can serve as leaders, mentors and consultants to increase the visibility of productivity and sustainability in the pursuit of sceintific discovery.

 BSSw Fellows are selected annually based on an application process that includes the proposal of a funded activity that promotes better scientific software.
 We select three fellows per year.
 Each fellow is awarded up to $10,000 for an activity that promotes better scientific software.
 Activities can include organizing a workshop, preparing a tutorial, or creating content to engage the scientific software community.